Spurs Odyssey Banner

 Spurs had changed to their usual formation of four across the middle with the second striker in the hole.
 Olsen played the lone striker, but got little from the close marking of the Hammers defenders as his close control did not stand up to the solid challenges he faced.
 He did get in front of his marker to guide the ball past Street when Hutchins crossed on the hour.

-From being under the cosh for long periods of the first half with only the work of Dixon up front, to the dominating performance in the second half, the draw felt like a loss of two points.
+After being under the cosh for long periods of the first half with only the work of Dixon up front, before the dominating performance in the second half, the draw felt like a loss of two points.
 West Ham usually give us a hard time, as in the first half, and tend to keep the points so this was a good result for us.

 The injury to Dixon is the main concern as his return to fitness was progressing well.
 For his sake I hope it is not as bad as it looked.